mulka/ploverwiki/Learning-Stenography.md

 - [Steno Jig](https://joshuagrams.github.io/steno-jig/) has a wide variety of words, sentences, etc that you can practice with optional stroke suggestions.
 There are several beginner drills, and a large set of vocabulary words, and sentence practice drills that you can work through to gradually learn the top 8,000 most used words.

+- [Typey Type for Stenographers](https://didoesdigital.com/typey-type/) is a drilling and learning resource with a fair amount of practice material and detailed quantitative feedback.
+It also allows the user to upload their own practice material.

 - [Plover Dojo](http://ploverdojo.appspot.com/)

     A lovely visual approach to learning the keyboard and basic chords, using a standard QWERTY keyboard, by JR, Jay Liu, and Myrntillae Nash.